 Technical Specifications: Repeat after me: “Just because a console is made with kids in mind, doesn’t mean it gets a pass on its technical specs or game quality.”
 Kids are much savvier than we give them credit for.
 Many are gaming sooner and sooner, and developing their gaming palettes before they learn long division these days.
 Learn more about how we test gaming equipment.

 Game Selection: Variety is always good, but just because a console has a lot of games, doesn’t mean even half of them are going to be worth playing.
 Consider the Nintendo Switch eShop.
-For every “Super Mario Odyssey” or “Minecraft: Story Mode,” there’s a dozen terrible shovelware games not worth the small price you pay for them.
+For every “Super Mario Odyssey” or “Minecraft: Story Mode,” there are a dozen terrible shovelware games not worth the small price you pay for them.
 Any console worth its salt should have a handful of “must-play” titles.
 Optimize your experience with one of the best gaming TVs.

 Parental Controls: Gaming can affect the structure of the brain, scientists have found, so it’s not wise to let kids spend hour upon hour in front of a screen.
 Even consoles primarily aimed at older audiences should offer plenty of options to control everything from screen time to what games they’re allowed or not allowed to play.
 Bonus points if these parental controls are actually easy to use and monitor.